 Who can help?

 If your child is not settling in or you have concerns about progress, talk in the first instance to your child's key person and the Special Educational Needs Co-ordinator (SENCo) at your child's setting.
-You can discuss your worries with any of the people working with you or at your local Children's Centre.
+You can discuss your worries with any of the people working with you or at your local Child and Family Centre.

 You can also contact Cambridgeshire's Special Educational Needs and Disability Information, Advice and Support Service (SENDIASS), formerly the Parent Partnership Service who can help with information, advice and support if you are concerned about your child and the support they need.